 They say your school years are the best of your life.
 Remember being nine, playing marbles, and swapping your fruit roll-up for half a Cookie Time?
 Remember being 12, wearing butterfly clips, and glugging your first energy drink?
 Remember Jump Jams, and MTV, and how wedgies and chair pulls swept the school in viral waves?

-Looking back, some of our “best years” were spent physically attacking each other, in a way that is absolutely shocking as adults looking back at it, but seemed as inviolably part of school culture as uniforms at the time.
+Looking back, some of our “best years” were spent physically attacking each other, in a way that is absolutely shocking to us as adults now, but seemed as inviolably part of school culture as uniforms at the time.

 One afternoon, after work, a group of Spinoff staff began discussing the phenomenon, and found it transcended gender, ethnicity and geography.
 There were regional variations, some that came in a craze and never returned, others that were there on some level from primary school to high school.
 We fervently hope the children of today have moved on to gentler things.